dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 - GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
 During inference, weights are dequantized on the fly and the actual compute is performed in float16.
 - bitsandbytes (zero-shot quantization)

+- To comprehend this, it’s crucial to realize that during model training, the model states are the main contributors to memory usage.
+These include tensors composed of optimizer states, gradients, and parameters.
+In addition to these model states, there are activations, temporary buffers, and fragmented memory, collectively known as residual states, that consume the remaining memory.

+- The latest way to train big models using the newest NVIDIA graphics cards uses a method known as mixed-precision (FP16/32) training.
+FP32 is called full precision (4 bytes), while FP16 are referred to as half-precision (2 bytes).
+Here, important model components like parameters and activations are stored as FP16.
+This storage method allows these graphics cards to process large amounts of data very quickly.

+During this training process, both the forward and backward steps are done using FP16 weights and activations.
+However, to properly calculate and apply the updates at the end of the backward step, the mixed-precision optimizer keeps an FP32 copy of the parameters and all other states used in the optimizer.

 #### <a name="toc_2"></a>1.1.
 Benchmark Summary

 - Table shows the benchmark result of fine-tuning the specific model with **Text-to-SQL** dataset.